 Ask for assistance carrying bags and other items.
 Regular exercise can help you avoid falls as well.

-Tips to Improve Safety while Living Alone
+Tips to Improve Safety While Living Alone as an Elderly Person

 Here are several more steps you can take to improve your safety:

 Immediately recycle or discard old magazines and newspapers.

 Other Risks While Living Alone as an Elderly Person

 Bathrooms pose serious dangers.
 If possible, install grab bars in your bath or shower.
 Walk-in showers with built-in benches are the easiest to access.
 Add a shower bench and a hand-held shower nozzle if you have a tub.

 And, if you have trouble standing, use a shower bench with arms.
 Consider a booster seat with arms for your toilet.
 Both are easy to find at drug stores and online.

 If you need assistance making your home safer, contact a private homecare provider such as Life Care at Home.
 An expert can specify how to make non-structural bathroom modifications.

 Scheduling a caregiver who can help with light housekeeping, meal preparation, bathing, and dressing might make life easier.
 They can accompany you to medical appointments and help organize your medications.